Lake Winnipeg algae threat: Watershed and water supply problems

 The Red River accounts for roughly 7,716 tonnes of phosphorus draining into Lake Winnipeg per year.
-Approximately 2500 tonnes of phosphorus flow out of the lake every year through the Nelson River.
-It's estimated that number is doubled by incoming phosphorus from agriculture and waste waters from the northern United States.
-The Saskatchewan River carries phosphorus from Alberta and Saskatchewan into the north-western part of the lake.
+Approximately 2,500 tonnes of phosphorus flow out of the lake every year through the Nelson River.
+It is estimated that incoming phosphorus levels are doubled by agriculture and waste waters from the northern United States.
+The Saskatchewan River carries phosphorus from Alberta and Saskatchewan into the northwestern part of the lake.
 The Winnipeg River also nutrient loads the lake from Minnesota and Ontario.
-The nearby City of Winnipeg does not currently remove nitrogen and phosphorus from the majority of its waste water (though upgrades to its sewage treatment plants are currently underway), and these nutrients flow directly into Lake Winnipeg.
+The nearby City of Winnipeg does not remove nitrogen and phosphorus from the majority of its wastewater (though upgrades to its sewage treatment plants were underway as of 2017), and these nutrients flow directly into Lake Winnipeg.
 Due to the washing and filtration techniques used by year-round and seasonal inhabitants along Lake Winnipeg, phosphorus-enriched soapy water can seep into the lake.

-Hydro electricity
+Hydroelectricity

 A large hydroelectric dam in Grand Rapids, Manitoba, controls the powerful Saskatchewan River.
 The river currents rapidly catch runoff from much of the Canadian prairies, which then flows through a narrow channel eventually spilling into the north side of Lake Winnipeg.
 Manitoba Hydro operates numerous dams throughout Manitoba that directly affect Lake Winnipeg's water levels and flow rate.
 Hydroelectric operations along Lake Winnipeg produce hundreds of millions of dollars in revenue every year for Manitoba Hydro.
 Pressure from provincial authorities and the media has prompted Manitoba Hydro to donate more than $1.35 million over a six-year span to help researchers tackle the constant biological and water quality changes in Lake Winnipeg.